How Much Does a Kitchen Remodel Cost?

 Once you’ve made the big decisions about the fun parts of a kitchen remodel—the parts you can see—you’ll still need to factor in the unseen network of pipes and wires that make the kitchen run, along with the cost of the services of someone to help plan that network efficiently.

-If you can imagine the kitchen you’re dreaming of perfectly in your mind and are able to translate it onto paper, that’s great, and it will save a fair amount of time and money.
+If you can imagine the kitchen you’re dreaming of perfectly in your mind and are able to use one of the best kitchen design software options to create a plan, that’s great, and it will save a fair amount of time and money.
 However, it’s still a good idea to hire a professional kitchen designer to help draw up a formal plan, confirm your measurements, and help identify the small but critical items you may have missed.
 The average kitchen designer will make up about 4 percent of your budget.
 This can be even less if you use the services of a certified in-house designer at a home improvement store, whose services may be folded into the cost of the cabinets and appliances or an installation fee and will stay comfortably in the range of $100 to $800.
-This cost can skyrocket if you hire a certified professional to work on-site, where the expense can jump to $3,500 to $18,500; this fee should include 3-D renderings of the project, assistance with and sampling of material and color selections, project coordination with contractors and suppliers, and ongoing support throughout the entire remodel.
+This cost can skyrocket if you hire a certified professional to work on-site, where the expense can reach between $4,400 and $25,000, or about 10 percent of the total project cost.
+This fee should include 3-D renderings of the project, assistance with and sampling of material and color selections, project coordination with contractors and suppliers, and ongoing support throughout the entire remodel.

 Electricians charge approximately $50 to $100 an hour for labor, and if the electrical work is handled as part of the demolition process of the existing kitchen, it’s not a huge job.
 If the remodel is already well underway when the homeowner realizes that the electrical service needs to be upgraded to accommodate the new, larger refrigerator, or that wires need to be moved, outlets need to be added or upgraded, and permits need to be acquired, the costs to tear out finished work to replace wiring and added expense of rush jobs can be unexpectedly significant.
 Ideally, hire an electrician at the beginning of the process to advise and coordinate with the contractor from the start.